 Matt Walsh was then called to another show to discuss his point of view further.
 The host of that show questioned why he didn't just use people's “preferred” pronouns.
 I don't have an issue using people's preferred pronouns, she said, adding that it doesn't hurt her or anyone else if she does so.
 And his response was straightforward: it is not the truth.

 Why We Need to Defend Truth

+"Sis!"
+I thought, "why are you comparing apples with oranges?"
 While someone may appear to be a woman, causing others to believe that they are, in fact, a woman, that conclusion does not make them a woman.
-This isn't the age-old adage that says if it looks like a duck, walks like a duck, and quacks like a duck, it's a duck.
+This isn't the adage that says if it looks like a duck, walks like a duck, and quacks like a duck, it's a duck.
 Our physical attributes aren’t the only defining factors for what makes us male or female.
 There are internal organs that distinguish us from the male species.
 However, a woman is not defined solely by her internal organs, because some are born without them owing to abnormalities, while others have lost some organs due to illnesses.

 God is the source of our definition.
 He determines whether we are male or female, as evidenced by our chromosomes, DNA, and genitals, among other things - according to infinite His wisdom.
 (In the beginning, He created them male and female, Genesis 5:2)

 I liked Matt's final remark on the argument, when he said to them, “you want to appropriate womanhood and turn it into a costume that can be worn.”
 Woman isn't a costume that can be donned like a cloak and removed when convenient.
 Where do we draw the line if we decide to let lies stand in place of truth?